 Hallucinations: Like LLMs, agents can hallucinate.
 Limiting their scope helps minimize these inaccuracies, and connecting agents to a system of record, like a ticketing system, CRM, or Zapier Tables, helps control where they get information.

 Debugging and evaluations: Human oversight remains essential.
 As the complexity of AI workflows increases, agents can become prone to errors.
-Luckily, evaluating and debugging plug-and-play systems is easy because you can see the whole system and adjust how the bots interact without needing to code.
+With Zapier, debugging and adjusting your system is straightforward.
+You can see the full run history for any agentic AI workflow, identify where something went wrong, and update agent instructions without touching any code.

 Build a multi-agent system with Zapier